Our Verdict

 The Safety 1st earned one of the lowest results for quality, which isn't a big surprise.
 One could argue that the price is equivalent to the quality, but we think it should still offer more than what it does.

-The padding is largely for impact with little added for comfort.
-It has a flimsy feel that reminds of a child's toy and not a real safety seat.
-The padding that is there compresses easily, making it feel like nothing fast.
-The cover attaches with loose elastic strings, and the front flap doesn't have enough resistance and flips up like it's saying hi.
+The padding is essentially for impact, with little added for comfort.
+It has a flimsy feel that reminds us of a child's toy, rather than a genuine safety seat.
+The padding that is there compresses easily, making it feel like nothing once kids sit in it.
+The cover attaches with loose elastic strings, and the front flap lacks sufficient resistance, flipping up as if to say hello.
 It looks ill-fitting and cheap.

 Should You Buy the Safety 1st Grand 2-in-1?